codepath/android_guides/Styling-UI-Screens-FAQ.md

 **How do I properly layout this complex screen?**

-The recommended way to layout most screens is often by using the [powerful RelativeLayout](http://guides.codepath.com/android/Constructing-View-Layouts#relativelayout) system.
+The recommended way to layout most screens is often by using the [[powerful RelativeLayout|Constructing-View-Layouts#relativelayout]] system.
 Note that you can also **embed layouts within each other**.
 LinearLayouts positioned within a root RelativeLayout can be a powerful way to achieve complex layouts as well.

 **How do I get rid of the padding around the edges of the activity?**